Tiendil/tiendil-org-content/content/posts/2024-007-making-a-fictional-universe-quantity-survey-processing/en.md

 ---
-title = "Preferences of strategy players" tags = [ "practice", "development", "gamedev", "game-design", "open-source", "world-builders", "interesting", "best"] published_at = "2024-02-24T12:00:00+00:00" seo_description = "In this post you will find an interactive dashboard to explore the preferences of strategy players." seo_image = "./images/cover.jpg"
+title = "Preferences of strategy players" tags = [ "practice", "development", "gamedev", "game-design", "open-source", "world-builders", "interesting", "best", "world-builders-2023"] series = "world-builders-2023" published_at = "2024-02-24T12:00:00+00:00"
+seo_description = "In this post you will find an interactive dashboard to explore the preferences of strategy players." seo_image = "./images/cover.jpg"